ecnu-oslab/ecnu-oslab-up/21-Fall/projects/linux/myshell/docs/shell.md

 ### Miscellaneous Hints

 Remember to get the basic functionality of your shell working before worrying about all of the error conditions and end cases.
-For example, first get a single command running (probably first a command with no arguments, such as "ls").
+For example, first get a single command running (probably first a command with no arguments, such as `ls`).
 Then try adding more arguments.

 Next, try working on multiple commands.
 Make sure that you are correctly handling all of the cases where there is miscellaneous white space around commands or missing commands.
-Finally, you add built-in commands and redirection suppors.
+Finally, you add built-in commands and redirection supports.

 We strongly recommend that you check the return codes of all system calls from the very beginning of your work.
 This will often catch errors in how you are invoking these new system calls.
 And, it's just good programming sense.

 Beat up your own code!
 You are the best (and in this case, the only) tester of this code.
 Throw lots of junk at it and make sure the shell behaves well.
 Good code comes through testing -- you must run all sorts of different tests to make sure things work as desired.
 Don't be gentle -- other users certainly won't be.
 Break it now so we don't have to break it later.

 Keep versions of your code.
 More advanced programmers will use a source control system such as [git](https://git-scm.com/).
-Minimally, when you get a piece of functionality working, make a copy of your .c file (perhaps a subdirectory with a version number, such as v1, v2, etc.).
+Minimally, when you get a piece of functionality working, make a copy of your `.c` file (perhaps a subdirectory with a version number, such as v1, v2, etc.).
 By keeping older, working versions around, you can comfortably work on adding new functionality, safe in the knowledge you can always go back to an older, working version if need be.

 ## Bonus